DEFINITION OF A MIRACLE

 THE PURPOSE OF MIRACLE STORIES

 My guess was that miracle stories are used to communicate the comforting idea of a benevolent interventionist god.
-But that’s not what miracle stories were for.
+But I’m wrong: that’s not what miracle stories were for.
 Characters did not witness (what they thought were) miracles and subsequently consider that evidence of God.
 In the golden age of Miracle Stories, belief in God was a given.
 Miracles neither proved nor disproved God’s existence.

 The actual purpose of miracle stories: